 Patients with symptoms those who have travelled to endemic areas, or those who have had contact with persons infected with COVID-19,are asked to call ahead to Dialysis Facility to anticipate their arrival and also they should give details in the entry to dialysis unit regarding the symptoms related to COVID-19.
 Patients are instructed to wear face mask (preferably from the time they leave their home) and follow social distancing in the hospital premises and in dialysis unit.
 Patient has to wear face mask properly.
 They have to carry tissues and cover nose and mouth while coughing or sneezing, and discard tissues in appropriate container with lead.

-Patients should be aware that in the pandemic situations there are possibilities of deficiencies in manufacturing of raw materials, transport issues and hence shortage as well as delay in delivery of dialysis tools and medications including heparin.
-In such extraordinary situations, patients have to be prepared for reduction in frequency and duration of hemodialysis sessions with reasonable underlying risks understood.
+Patients should be aware that in the pandemic situations there are possibilities of deficiencies in the manufacturing of raw materials, transport issues, and hence shortage as well as delay in delivery of dialysis tools and medications including heparin.
+In such extraordinary situations, patients have to be prepared for a reduction in frequency and duration of hemodialysis sessions with reasonable underlying risks understood.

 PERITONEAL DIALYSIS IN THE SETTING OF COVID-19 PANDEMIC INFECTION